This article is part of the following categories:

 If your bylaws are vague on the definition of “member,” then you should clarify the voting rules before the actual election.
 For example, should you allow one vote per person or one vote per household?
 Are teachers and administrators allowed to vote?

-Most PTOs do not allow absentee voting.
+Most PTOs don’t allow absentee voting.
 According to Robert’s Rules of Order, absentee voting is invalid unless your bylaws specifically allow it.
-Save yourself lots of hassle—do not allow absentee voting.
+We advise against allowing voting by email.
+It can significantly complicate an election.
+For one thing, the vote can’t be final until you’ve verified that each of the email votes came from a member who is eligible to vote.
+Save yourself lots of hassle—don’t allow absentee voting.

 How should we cast our votes?